-The contents of the Appointed Officer's Report of Handling (which have been should be read in conjunction with the Planning, Design and Access
+The contents of the Appointed Officer's Report of Handling (which have been submitted along with this Notice) are viewed as significant material considerations.

-Parts 5.0 and 6.0 of this Notice of Review Supporting Statement are focused
+Parts 5.0 and 6.0 of this Notice of Review Supporting Statement are focused substantially not only on the reasons for refusal but how these were arrived at.